Lemongrass is a hardy plant

 Using one stalk without the blade, cut it into, maybe 5″ inches or so, and smashed it with a blunt object, hammer, or meat tenderizer whatever your fancy.
 I use a pestle it’s easier for me.
 Or carefully pick 3 blades, bend it into 4″ inches a couple of times and tie it off with the ends of the blades.
 Viola, you got a bow of lemongrass blades ready to be put into your boiled soup.

-Grabbed a few stalks mince and fried it on oil until crispy to golden brown take it out of the oil, let it cool, and use it as garnish and store it in the fridge for future use.
+Grabbed a few stalks of lemongrass, mince, and fried it in oil until crispy to a golden brown then take it out of the oil, let it cool, use it as garnish and store it in the fridge for future use.
 You can use the fresh minced lemongrass in your curry as well or use it in your stir fry.

 Hmong people are a crazy bunch.
 We dip the root end of the lemongrass in salt and eat it with rice and water! yeah, crazy right?
 But, I tell ya it is so good.
 Well, okay depends on who you asked I guess.
 My husband the Mexican thinks I’m crazy.
 LOL.

 A list of what you’ll need